BehaviorTree/btcpp_website/docs/guides/scripting.md

  - compared with `1` and `0`.

-### Considerations when using boolean values:
- - The BT.cpp v3 style `SetBlackboard` node stores input to the blackboard as a std::string, therefore any boolean or numerical values stored from `SetBlackboard` are **incompatible** with values set using the scripting language.
- - Capitalization of the words "true" and "false" in any manner will not work.
+Note that capitalization of the words "true" and "false" in any manner will not work.

 ## C++ example